 Little did I know, GPS chick was only the beginning.

-Next came Apple’s Siri who I picture as a saucy librarian with horn-rimmed glasses — ever happy to show off her encyclopedic smarts.
+Next came Apple’s “Siri.”
+I picture this bot as a saucy librarian with horn-rimmed glasses — ever happy to show off her encyclopedic smarts.

 “I wonder who’s the oldest serving Senator?”
 I once mused.